autocrossblog/autocrossblog_astro/src/content/post/2022-03-14-Parting-Out-The-FRS.md

 ---
-layout: post
+author: chris
+image: '3-14-2022/Side-1.jpg'
+publishDate: 2022-03-14T10:30:15+00:00
-title: Parting out the Scion FR-S
+title: "Parting out the Scion FR-S"
-date: '2022-03-14T10:30:15+00:00'
-permalink: parting-out-the-frs
-image: 3-14-2022/Side-1.jpg
-categories: [ autocross, fr-s, ssc, setup, accident, specfrs ]
+excerpt: "Follow one car owner's journey of parting out a 2016 Scion FR-S, from wheel removal to selling off OEM parts and SSC suspension bits."
 featured: false
-description: Follow one car owner's journey of parting out a 2016 Scion FR-S, from wheel removal to selling off OEM parts and SSC suspension bits.
+url: 'parting-out-the-frs'
+tags:  [ autocross, fr-s, ssc, setup, accident, specfrs ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 The time has finally come, time that I finally have, to try to start getting the 2016 Scion FR-S parted out.